Johnng007/Live-Forensicator/README.md

 ```

-NOTE: Run the script as an administrator to get value.
+NOTE: Run the script as an administrator to get value.<br>
-NOTE: The results are outputed in nice looking html files with an index file.
+NOTE: The results are outputed in nice looking html files with an index file. <br>
       You can find all extracted Artifacts in the script's working directory.

 ## Features